Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Since the rest part of analysis is based on the passing rate we got using "loc" method, The Thomas High School’s performance is not changed too much.
+The rest part of analysis is based on the passing rate we got in the second part of challenge analysis for school summary.
+The passing rate is not changed too much, so the Thomas High School’s performance is also not changed too much.
+The overall passing rate for Thomas High School only decreased 0.2%.

-In the original analysis, the top five schools
+In the original analysis, the top five schools based on the overall passing rate are:

+  #### Top Five School(Initial) :

+top_5_school_original](Resources/top_5_school_original.png)

+In the challenge analysis, the top five schools based on the overall passing rate are:

+  #### Top Five School(Challenge) :

+top_5_school_challenge](Resources/top_5_school_challenge.png)

+- How does replacing the ninth-grade scores affect math and reading scores by grade?

+When reviewing the math and reading scores summary per school and grade, the change only affects the figures of Thomas High School, the numbers for the other schools remain unchanged.

+  #### Math Score(Original):

+math_score_original](Resources/math_score_original.png)

+  #### Math Score(Challenge):

+math_score_challenge](Resources/math_score_challenge.png)

+  #### Reading Score(Original):
+reading_score_original](Resources/reading_score_original.png)

+  #### Reading Score(Challenge):

+reading_score_challenge](Resources/reading_score_challenge.png)

+- How does replacing the ninth-grade scores affect math and reading scores by school spending?

+From the tables for school spending summary are shown below, there is not to much difference for the math and reading scores by school spending after replacing the 9th grade scores.
+The Thomas High School is in 6th place in both cases.

+  #### School Spending Summary (Original):

+school_spending_original](Resources/school_spending_original.png)

+  #### School Spending Summary (Challenge):

+school_spending_challenge](Resources/school_spending_challenge.png)

-- How does replacing the ninth-grade scores affect the following:
+- How does replacing the ninth-grade scores affect math and reading scores by school size?

+The "Average Math Score", "Average Reading Score" and the "% Overall Passing" values are the same after the change to the scores of 9th grade students at Thomas High School.

+  #### School Size Summary (Original):

+school_size_original](Resources/school_size_original.png)

+  #### School Size Summary (Challenge):

+school_size_challenge](Resources/school_size_challenge.png)

-Math and reading scores by grade
+- How does replacing the ninth-grade scores affect math and reading scores by school type?

-Scores by school spending
-Scores by school size
-Scores by school type
+The school type summary table for both cases are shown below.
+There is no difference between both analysis.

+  #### School Type Summary (Original):

+school_type_original](Resources/school_type_original.png)

+  #### School Type Summary (Challenge):

+school_type_challenge](Resources/school_type_challenge.png)

+# Summary

+In conclusion, the changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:

+- The total number of students passing math exam at Thomas High School is decreased
+- The total number of students passing reading exam at Thomas High School is decreased
+- The overall passing rate for Thomas High School is decreased